-I have been a midwife local to the district of Matamata Piako for the last 6 years.
-I am married and between Jason and I, we have 7 children!
-Our older 2 are independent, and we have 5 at home, ranging from 1 to 16 years.
+I have been a midwife local to the district of Matamata-Piako for the last six years.
+I am married and between husband Jason and I we have seven children.
+Our older two are independent, and we have five at home, ranging from 1 to 16 years.

 Chantelle van Waveren

-I absolutely love being a midwife, with my passion and focus being woman-centered care and family involvement.
+I absolutely love being a midwife, with my passion and focus being woman-centred care and family involvement.
 Pregnancy, although not always easy, is such an exciting and unique time in our lives.